Identification

 Occupational exposure limits, engineering controls, and protective equipment

 This product is not to be used under conditions of poor ventilation.
 This product must not be handled in a confined space without adequate ventilation.
 Mechanical ventilation or local exhaust ventilation may be required.
 In case of insufficient ventilation, wear suitable respiratory equipment.
 Avoid inhalation of vapours and spray/mists.
 Use explosion-proof electrical, ventilating and lighting equipment.
-Personal protective equipment should only be used if worker exposure cannot be controlled adequately by the engineering control measures.
+Protective engineering solutions should be implemented and in use before Personal Protective Equipment (PPE) is considered.

 Chemical-resistant, impervious gloves complying with an approved standard should be worn if a risk assessment indicates skin contact is possible.
 The most suitable glove should be chosen in consultation with the glove supplier/manufacturer, who can provide information about the breakthrough time of the glove material.
 To protect hands from chemicals, gloves should comply with European Standard EN374.
 It is recommended that gloves are made of the following material: Nitrile rubber.
 Polyvinyl chloride (PVC).
 Viton rubber (fluoro rubber).
 Considering the data specified by the glove manufacturer, check during use that the gloves are retaining their protective properties and change them as soon as any deterioration is detected.
 It should be noted that liquid may penetrate the gloves.
 Frequent changes are recommended.